morphykuffour/morphykuffour.github.io/_posts/2021-07-21-Sudo-Tips&Tips.markdown

 ls /proc/$(pgrep -f -n bash)   # My current line in the history lists ^bash^tmux^                    # This evaluates previous line substituting bash for tmux.

-# The man pages call these clever things Event Designators.
+# The man page for history calls these clever things Event Designators.
 # You can think of the history list as a stack that grows down thus the top of the
 # stack is the previous command sent to our shell.
 man history  # Event Designators is under the HISTORY EXPANSION section of the man page.